If you are unlucky enough to be involved in a car accident, you are liable to face financial as well as physical damages.

 The non-recourse nature of lawsuit loans also means you will be taking no risk at all.
 If you do not receive a settlement, you repay nothing.

 Because this form of financing is risky for the lender, interest rates for lawsuit loans are often high.
-With interest compounding monthly and most personal injury cases taking some time to resolve, this can be a costly form of borrowing, so make sure you examine all angles before committing to a pre-settlement loan.
+With interest compounding monthly and most personal injury cases taking some time to resolve, this can be a costly form of borrowing.
+Make sure you examine all angles before committing to a pre-settlement loan and look for a company that charges low, simple rates.

 Is There a Limit to the Amount of Legal Funding Available?